I’ve been plagued with the Humpty Dumpty syndrome in the past few years…and all the King’s horses & all the King’s men can’t do squat for me.

 There was even a visit to Dr. Rubio where he didn’t do anything since the application status was still up in the air & he had no more samples on hand.

-I finally got word in March that it was finally approved…as told to me by a new member of Dr. Rubio’s staff.
+I finally got word in March that it was approved!!!

 But when I received an “Explanation of Benefits” in the mail from Ambetter (“This is NOT a Bill”) a few weeks later, I just about died when I read the part where it said, “You may owe your doctor this amount > $2,679”!!!

-I was actually afraid to call, fearing the worst & actually waited for my next appointment in about 10 days to find out what exactly was going on.
+I was actually afraid to call, fearing the worst & actually waited for my next appointment 10 days later to find out what exactly was going on.

 As it turned out, that’s the way the process worked with Ambetter.
 They issue this (very misleading) “Explanation of Benefits”, saying you owe all this money to the doctor.
-But the doctor will merely forward it to Eyelea where they then do whatever they have to do with Ambetter.
+But the doctor merely forwards it to Eyelea where they then do whatever magic is necessary with Ambetter.

 Everything was fine with the grant program.